"Kids! Come say hello, your brother's back from the hospital to see you!" announced Remus as he and Harry entered the family home.

-Still he made a point of taking the time to sit down and talk to his teammates, as he had not spoken to them since the game against Slytherin.
+Still, he made a point of taking the time to sit down and talk to his teammates, as he had not spoken to them since the game against Slytherin.

-He could tell that the Weasley twins had something planned for his return up their sleeve, and Harry was sure that if he had told anybody he would be returning last night there would have been a surprise party awaiting him in the Gryffindor Common room.
+He could tell that the Weasley twins had something planned for his return up their sleeves, and Harry was sure that if he had told anybody he would be returning last night there would have been a surprise party awaiting him in the Gryffindor Common room.

 The girls made Oliver Wood apologise for his part in Harry's injury, but Harry merely waved off his apology, saying he didn't hold anything against him and it was his ultimately his decision to do what he did.
 In the end, now that the injury was behind him, all that mattered was the win for Gryffindor, a sentiment that Oliver Wood shared with him entirely, even if other members of the team didn't.

-Unfortunately his good mood didn't last too long as Harry confessed that he wasn't yet ready to return to Quidditch as his parents had still refrained from giving him permission to play, though he was hoping to do so after the Christmas holidays.
+Unfortunately, his good mood didn't last too long as Harry confessed that he wasn't yet ready to return to Quidditch as his parents had still refrained from giving him permission to play, though he was hoping to do so after the Christmas holidays.

-Each of the team members were very supportive, which of course made Harry very happy, and he even offered to Oliver that he would help him find and train a replacement seeker if one were needed for their next game against Hufflepuff.
+Each of the team members was very supportive, which of course made Harry very happy, and he even offered to Oliver that he would help him find and train a replacement seeker if one were needed for their next game against Hufflepuff.
 Oliver however just shrugged it off and told him not to worry about it, as he was secretly hoping that it wouldn't have to come to that.
 They needed Harry back in time for the next game.
 He was probably the best seeker Gryffindor had ever had and he knew if he was playing then they were almost guaranteed to win.

-The girls however wouldn't let Harry worry about things like that for very long, as they pulled him away to show him the surprise they had prepared for his return.
+The girls, however, wouldn't let Harry worry about things like that for very long, as they pulled him away to show him the surprise they had prepared for his return.

 He didn't know what to expect but he certainly wasn't complaining when the three chasers gave him a back massage for over an hour.
-In fact it was probably one of the most comfortable and pleasurable experiences he'd ever had in his life.
+In fact, it was probably one of the most comfortable and pleasurable experiences he'd ever had in his life.